PrezBala/ProjectOne/README.md

 + I would like to use the contact form to book a table or check availability of certain types of foods.

 ## Wireframes
 The following image shows a wireframe of each of the 4 pages of the site.
-These wireframes were created using [Balsamiq Wireframes](https://balsamiq.com/).
+These wireframes were created using [MockPlus](https://user.mockplus.com/signin?next=https://app.mockplus.com/app).

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/wireframePNG.png">